-First research on sleep in hospitals
+Patients sleep badly in hospitals

-On average, patients sleep nearly 1.5 hours shorter in a hospital than they do at home.
+On average, patients sleep nearly 1.5 hours shorter in hospitals than they do at home.
 They also wake up more often during the night and do not sleep in.
 In addition, inpatients also rate the quality of sleep in hospital lower than sleep at home.
 This has emerged from research among more than 2000 patients in 39 Dutch hospitals.
 The research was initiated by acute internists (ORCA research consortium) and coordinated by Amsterdam UMC, location VUmc, the Netherlands Institute for Neuroscience and Rijnstate Hospital.
 “It is time we pay more attention to this subject now we know how much poorer the sleep of hospital patients is” says one of the lead researchers, Prabath Nanayakkara (acute internist at location VUmc).
 The study was published today in JAMA Internal Medicine.

 For this study, 2005 patients in 39 hospitals were approached with a questionnaire about their night’s sleep, both in hospital and at home.
 With this research, doctors wanted to learn more about the perceived sleep quality of patients and what needs to be changed to improve sleep in hospitals.